joakimsahlstrom/twyn/README.md

 Twyn.configurer().withClassGeneration().withDebugMode().configure();
 ```

-###Twyn supports annotation processing for proxy class generation
+###Twyn supports annotation processing for proxy classes
 ```java
 @TwynProxy
 public static interface ArrayObject {
 	ArrayElement arr();
 }
 ```
-A twyn proxy for this class will generated directly at runtime. .withClassGeneration() must be configured in order to use the generated file.
+A twyn proxy for this class will generated directly at compile-time.
+Use the configuration .withClassGeneration() in order to use the generated class(es).

 ###Twyn can process collections in parallel
 ```java